capitacreative/peoplefluent-api/README.md

 We can help you in integration but we are not performing an integration of this library on any projects.
 You can adjust the library specifically to the project requirements.

+Please notice that a bespoke "uri" should be requested when implementing the library.
+Please remember to modify businessUnit as well if necessary.

 * * * * * * * * * * * * * * * *
 How to use capita-pf-library
 * * * * * * * * * * * * * * * *